sufladka/good-things-bad-things/README.md

     validateShippingAddress();
 }
 ```
-Declarative code answers the question **how** we validate a cart: we ensure that cart is not empty, stock is sufficient, price is positive, etc. All validation rules are on your eyes.
+Declarative code addresses the question of **how** we validate a cart: it outlines the validation process explicitly, encompassing checks for an empty cart, sufficient stock, positive prices, and more.
+All the validation rules are transparent and easily discernible.
-Meanwhile, imperative code answers the question **what** we do in order to validate a cart: we validate items, validate price, etc. All validation rules are hidden behind private methods, while this is the only essential part of validation.
+On the other hand, imperative code focuses on answering the question of **what** steps are taken to validate a cart: it involves validating items, confirming prices, and so forth.
+The validation rules are obscured within private methods, even though they form the essential foundation of the validation process.

 The declarative approach is often preferred for several reasons:
 * **Readability**: Declarative code reads like a description of the task, making it easier to understand without getting lost in implementation details.
 * **Conciseness**: Declarative code is usually shorter and more concise, reducing the chances of errors and making the codebase easier to maintain.